rencap12/WEB102-Whale_Hub/README.md

 - [ ] Users can share and view web videos
 - [ ] Users can set flags while creating a post.
 Then users can filter posts by flags on the home feed.
 - [ ] Users can upload images directly from their local machine as an image file
-- [ ] Display a loading animation whenever data is being fetched
+- [x] Display a loading animation whenever data is being fetched

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality!
+- React Router
+- Error Boundaries
+- URL display information about current user location in web app

 ## Video Walkthrough